-You or a member of your staff must hold a personal licence if you sell alcohol from licensed premises Opens in a new window, so that every sale or supply of alcohol is authorised by a licence holder.
+You or a member of your staff must hold a personal licence if you sell alcohol from a licensed premises and ensure that every sale or supply of alcohol is authorised, by a personal licence holder.

-You don’t need a personal licence to sell alcohol under a temporary events notice.
+You don’t need a personal licence to sell alcohol under a temporary event notice.

 If you live in Torbay you must apply to us for a licence regardless of whether you work in Torbay or not.
 If you live outside of Torbay, please apply to the local authority Opens in a new window where you live even if you currently work in Torbay.